MatthiasRLalisse/GradientGraphs/README.md

 ### The `gradgraph` module

-To assist the `gradgraph` provides the basic code for training a gradient Knowledge Graph Completion (KBC) model, as well as examining the representations it has learned.
+This repository includes the `gradgraph` module, which provides the basic code for training a gradient Knowledge Graph Completion (KBC) model and examining the representations it has learned.

 The demo script `HHolE_demo.py` illustrates the basic functionality of the `gradgraph` package.
 Start by importing `gradgraph` and initializing a task setting and model, setting the batch size and negative sampling rate (number of negative samples per positive example).
 A model is initialized with the number of entity and relation embeddings, the dimensionality of the entity embeddings, and the `lambda_` parameter controlling the Faithfulness penalty.
 If no `lambda_` value is passed, the model will treat `lambda_` as infinite, which just means that the optimal embedding is just the compositional embedding.
 Some models, like `HTPR`, also take a `relation_dim` parameter since relations and entities can have different dimensionality.